curl/curl/docs/libcurl/opts/CURLOPT_POSTFIELDS.md

 Using CURLOPT_POSTFIELDS(3) implies setting CURLOPT_POST(3) to 1.

 If CURLOPT_POSTFIELDS(3) is explicitly set to NULL then libcurl gets the POST data from the read callback.
-If you want to send a zero-byte POST set CURLOPT_POSTFIELDS(3) to an empty string, or set CURLOPT_POST(3) to 1 and CURLOPT_POSTFIELDSIZE(3) to 0.
+To send a zero-length (empty) POST, set CURLOPT_POSTFIELDS(3) to an empty string, or set CURLOPT_POST(3) to 1 and CURLOPT_POSTFIELDSIZE(3) to 0.

 libcurl assumes this option points to a null-terminated string unless you also set CURLOPT_POSTFIELDSIZE(3) to specify the length of the provided data,